tomaj/nette-api/README.md

 ## How Nette-API works

-First, you have to register library presenter for routingz.
+First, you have to register library presenter for routing.
 In *config.neon* just add this line:

 ```neon
 application: